bingomanatee/looking-glass-engine-2/README.md

 The values of the stream as a map.
 Nested ValueStreams return their value, or their `.asMap` property if they have children.
 This is what is returned by the `.subscribeToMap` observable function

+# values {Object}

+unlike value which essentially clones the children property

 ## Information/introspection properties